merc85garcia/fnmt/README.md

-# fnmt
+# FNMT
-Repository for the Factored Neural Machine Translation system
+Repository for the Factored Neural Machine Translation system.

 The sources will be open-sourced soon.